|

 as training, preopening payroll and marketing).
 Most luxury

 spas cost upwards of $500 per square foot.
+As part of its consulting

 practice, HFD conducts numerous economic research studies.
 This